robertwenner/comics/doc/outputs.md

 pages will be placed.
 It defaults to `tags`.
 The `outdir` can be either a single name or an object with language as keys and folder names as values, like the `template`.
-If it's a single value, all languages will use that, but since languages end up in different server roots, they will still have separate tag files.
+If it's a single value, all languages will use that, and since languages end up in different server roots, they will still have separate tag files.